savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

   * delegation
     * in principle, this would enable a Solidity program that produces a trace of output and can use Simplicity to verify it

+* denotational semantics are great for reasoning about programs but cannot tell us about the operational costs.
+This is important to protect against DOS attacks.

 * operational semantics:

   * to model it, use an abstract machine called a Bit Machine
-    * has two stacks: read frame stack and write frame stack
+    * has two stacks: read frame stack and write frame stacka

   * cost is determined by: size of the program's DAG, number of steps the BitMachine takes, amount of memory needed by the BitMachine
     * this cost can be bound by static analysis
   * Jets: optimization that recognizes common subexpressions and run the corresponding C code